Barren Ground Caribou (Rangifer tarandus)

 Perhaps the easiest location to take caribou photos in Alaska is Denali National Park.
 Although the population of the herd there has diminished, both the habituated animals and the park road access create excellent photography options.
 In addition, the very scenic mountain backgrounds throughout the Park provide a stunning photography setting.

-The Arctic Populations
+The Arctic Herds

 The caribou herd populations in the Arctic are large (Western Arctic, Teshekpuk, Central Arctic and Porcupine herds).
 While photographing the epic caribou migrations in that region can be an amazing experience, it is logistically challenging and difficult to predict.
 Variations in migration patterns, along with expensive bush plane travel further complicates the process.
 All of the veteran pilots and longtime residents of the area will tell you that caribou migration is unpredictable and if that your goal, make sure you have a lot of patience and perseverance.